Can you afford a fractional CMO?

 If you’re looking for someone to help with just strategy and planning, the “salary” cost will be lower than if you’re looking for someone to do both strategy and execute those plans.
 That said, it’s always important to get quotes from several different fractional CMO’s in order to find the best fit and pricing structure.

 The amount you budget for a fractional CMO will depend on the scope of work and the time commitment required.
-Generally, you can expect to spend anywhere from 1-10 hours per week or over
+Generally, you can expect to spend anywhere from 1-10 hours per week or over 40 hours per month on this type of arrangement.

 If you have a small organization or are just getting started, you may only need 1-3 hours per week for tasks like developing marketing strategy, coordinating campaigns and collateral, measuring results, and creating monthly reports.
 On the other hand, if you have a larger organization with an existing marketing team in place, you may need 10 or more hours per week to provide strategic oversight, manage initiatives and projects, and act as a mentor and coach to your team.